-You can still have solar panels attached to the roof of your van and run a refrigerator and fan inside the car.
+You can still have solar panels attached to the roof of your camper and run a refrigerator and fan inside the car.
 A power station replaces all of the ‘in-between’ components and leaves you with one box to plug everything into.

 What are the benefits of a power station?

 Plug and Play: Portable power stations come with all the parts of a traditional solar system without the tedious task of assembly.
 The battery, inverter, charge controller, monitor and wiring are all packaged as one.
 Simply plug your laptop, phone, refrigerator or television directly into the box and you’re good to go.

 Safe: You don’t need to know much about wiring or how to design a power system with a power station.
 The only thing you need to keep track of is the charge.

 No noise: Like a traditional solar system, power stations are silent and you’ll be able to sleep or work in peace.

 No fumes or liquid fuel: This is probably the biggest advantage to solar power in general.
 Solar is a clean source of energy that can be stored safely in tight spaces.

 Portability: Power stations are small and relatively lightweight.
 With a portable power station you are not limited to permanently fixing the device inside the vehicle.
 Once it’s charged up, you can power your devices anywhere.